-I am a dentist from India who now lives in the USA and I very much want to prepare myself for succeeding in dentistry in my new country.
-I grew up in Kerala India, where I had an uncle and a cousin who were dentists and I used to go to their dental offices to observe.
-Soon, I learned how to help out a little bit at their practices and before long I was learning how to deal with a variety of dental issues while still very young.
-In particular, I learned early on the critical importance of effective communication between patients and health care providers.
-I came to the United States, in part, as a result of marriage.
+I am a dentist from India who now lives in the USA, and I want to prepare myself for success in dentistry in my new country.
+I grew up in Kerala, India, where I had an uncle and a cousin who were dentists, and I used to go to their dental offices to observe.
+Soon, I learned how to help out a little bit at their practices, and before long, I was learning how to deal with various dental issues while still very young.
+In particular, I learned early on the importance of effective communication between patients and healthcare providers.
+In part, I came to the United States due to my marriage.
 Now, however, I am going through a divorce.
-Nevertheless, I have fallen in love with America and most particularly the goal of practicing dentistry here in the country where that practice is most advanced.
+Nevertheless, I have fallen in love with America and, most notably, the goal of practicing dentistry here in the country where that practice is most advanced.

 I finished my internship in India in 1998 and then worked as an Associate in the Oral Medicine Department of the dental college from which I graduated.
 I also worked for several months at a dental office in Kerala until I left for Saudi Arabia in 2000 and began working in a public hospital.
-This experience gave me vast exposure to different races of people and to dealing with a broad variety of cases.
-I later joined a polyclinic in Saudi Arabia up until I returned to India for one year, from 2003-2004, and I had the invaluable opportunity of working with a team of implantologists.
+This experience gave me vast exposure to diversity in patients and dental issues.
+I later joined a polyclinic in Saudi Arabia until I returned to India for one year, from 2003 to 2004.
+I had the invaluable opportunity to work with a team of implantologists.
 I returned to my polyclinic in Saudi Arabia, working from 2004 through 2008.
-I next worked as a volunteer in Bangalore for some dental camps, and immigrated to the USA in March of 2009.
-While caring for my son who is now 10, I have also volunteered at two dental offices.
+I then volunteered in Bangalore for dental camps and immigrated to the USA in March 2009.
+While caring for my son, who is now 10, I volunteered at two dental offices.

-At 39, I am finally free to pursue my professional dream without any distractions.
-As one of the most mature students in your program, I will seek to excel based on my lengthy experience in the field.
-I passed Part 1 of the NBDE with a score of 77 and will be appearing for Part 2 in March, in addition to the TOEFL in February.
-Along with Hindi, Malayalam, and English, I also speak, read, and write Tamil along with Arabic to some extent.
-My long term goal is to establish my own dentistry practice here in America and cater especially to those members of a large urban community that speak these languages.
+At 39, I can finally pursue my professional dream without distractions.
+As one of the most mature students in your program, I will seek to excel based on my extensive experience in the field.
+I passed Part 1 of the NBDE with a score of 77 and will appear for Part 2 in March and the TOEFL in February.
+Along with Hindi, Malayalam, and English, I also speak, read, and write Tamil and Arabic.
+My long-term goal is to establish my dentistry practice here in America and cater primarily to those members of a large urban community that speak these languages.
 Practicing dentistry in Saudi Arabia off and on for four to five years was very challenging.
-Over the course of the experience, I found great satisfaction in my improved ability to please my patients in Arabic.
-I am someone who is very sensitive to multicultural and multilingual experiences and challenges because of this experience.
-For my first year, I worked primarily with dental emergencies and this was especially challenging.
-Nevertheless, I persevered and even excelled at the fulfillment of my responsibilities in the KSA.
+Throughout the experience, I found great satisfaction in my improved ability to please my patients in Arabic.
+I am susceptible to multicultural and multilingual experiences and challenges because of this experience.
+I worked primarily with dental emergencies for my first year, which was incredibly challenging.
+Nevertheless, I persevered and even excelled at fulfilling my responsibilities.

-My long term interest in the poor and downtrodden, refugees, recent immigrants of scarce resources, undocumented people, also took off in earnest during my stay in Saudi Arabia.
-I did not treat the Saudi elite; rather, I treated everyone from guest workers to the indigent.
-Most of my patients were basically unaware of their poor oral hygiene; yet, they wished to escape pain, at the same time that they were extremely concerned about how they were going to pay for their dental care.
-Generally speaking, my patients in the KSA considered dental care to be a luxury, something that did not readily correspond to their social station.
-Many also suffered from at least one other medical condition that had an impact on their oral health, usually un-diagnosed.
+My long-term interest in the poor and oppressed, refugees, recent immigrants with scarce resources, and undocumented people also took off earnestly during my stay in Saudi Arabia.
+I did not treat the Saudi elite; I treated everyone from guest workers to indigents.
+Most of my patients were unaware of their poor oral hygiene, yet, they wished to escape pain and were highly concerned about how they would pay for their dental care.
+Generally speaking, my patients in the KSA considered dental care a luxury, something that did not readily correspond to their social station.
+Many also suffered from at least one other medical condition, usually undiagnosed, that impacted their oral health.

-Over the course of the last several years since arriving in the USA, in addition to volunteering at two dental offices, I have also volunteered to help in remote areas for medical camps in both Sacramento and Oakland in 2011.
-I also volunteered for many dental camps in Saudi Arabia as well as India since it is my volunteer work that I find most satisfying.
-I am especially drawn to prevention and this is why I helped to organize dental check up camps.
-These activities are foundations upon which I want to continue to build for the balance of my professional life, working as a dentist until I drop.
+Over the last several years, since arriving in the USA and volunteering at two dental offices, I have also volunteered to help in remote areas for medical camps in Sacramento and Oakland in 2011.
+I also volunteered for many dental bases in Saudi Arabia and India since it is my volunteer work that I find most satisfying.
+I am especially drawn to prevention, so I helped organize dental check-up camps.
+These activities are foundations upon which I want to continue to build to balance my professional life, working as a dentist until I drop out.

-The greatest contribution that I might be able to make to society would be to understand my patients' emotions and to help them during a crisis, to become a top-notch dental practitioner who is well versed with all the latest techniques and who is very kind and friendly.
+The most significant contribution I could make to society would be to understand my patients' emotions, help them during a crisis and become a top-notch dental practitioner who is well-versed with all the latest techniques and very kind and friendly.
 I hope very much to be admitted to your program for international dentists.
-I have been encouraged by dozens of dentists with whom I have worked, especially in our camps, also staying up to date about current developments in my field through a large network of colleagues that I have built up, mostly here in America.
+I have been encouraged by dozens of dentists I have worked with, especially in our camps.
+I have also stayed abreast of current developments in my field through an extensive network of colleagues I have built up, mostly here in America.